An Istanbul city break for Christmas.

-Istanbul at Christmas time makes a great getaway: the city is wintry, festive-feeling (though technically for New Year) yet without the Christmas overwhelm that’s often found in other parts of the world.
+Istanbul at Christmas time in fact makes a great getaway.
+It’s wintry and festive-feeling (though technically the decorations are for New Year) yet without the Christmas overwhelm that’s often found in other parts of the world.
+We think Christmas in Istanbul is a great idea!

 Street lights and ‘Christmas’ trees in Istanbul